-I am a senior software engineer focused on web UI, typography, functional programming—and ethics.
+I am an experienced software engineer focused on web UI, typography, functional programming — and ethics.
 Besides my varied full-stack web development experience, I bring to the table half a decade of experience in systems-level programming (including avionics software and computational physics models), an undergraduate degree in physics, a master’s degree in theology, and a passion for building the right things in the right way.

 Building the right things means I am not interested in startups whose vision consists of either “tear down an existing industry” or “applying software will solve all our problems.”
 I would much rather work for a company with both a vision for how its product improves human lives and a recognition of the limits of technology.
 Tech is not a panacea for human ills and too often simply reinforces the worst of our existing failings.
 Ethics is foundational for good software engineering.